Sunny Tang Ottawa Link To Sifu Link to Main Section Bar Link to Ving Tsun link to school link to Family location

 Chi Sau

 Wing Chun is a result oriented style of Chinese Martial Arts known for its economy of movement and efficiency.
 Wing Chun does not rely on magic to achieve its efficiency.
-All Wing Chun techniques are based on certain fundamental principles, which take into account the limitation and capability of human movement, the relative position between the practitioner and the opponent, and the most economic movement to achieve the desired result under a specific situation.
+All Ving Tsun techniques are based on certain fundamental principles, which take into account the limitation and capability of human movement, the relative position between the practitioner and the opponent, and the most economic movement to achieve the desired result under a specific situation.